Name: Adam Wysocki

 Q: Why does this website look like it was made in 1990s?

-A: Because I value simplicity and usability more than unnecessary bloat and complexity.
+A: Because I value simplicity and usability more than unnecessary complexity and bloat.
 Keep it simple, stupid, as the rule says.

 Because sometimes I take photos and some of them are worth showing.
 Let me take you on a photo journey!